 🥘 Ingredients

-- Ready Rolled Puff Pastry - or use your own homemade puff pastry.
-If you prefer using shortcrust pastry, check out my easy recipe for shortcrust pastry sausage rolls!
+Ready Rolled Puff Pastry - for ease, use a ready-rolled sheet of puff pastry, or make your own homemade puff pastry if you prefer.
+If you prefer using shortcrust pastry, check out my easy recipe for shortcrust pastry sausage rolls.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Four: Use a sharp knife and make a small slit in the top of each sausage roll, then brush with the egg wash.
-Bake in the oven for 15 minutes until golden brown.
+Four: Use a sharp knife to make a small slit in the top of each sausage roll.
+Brush the tops with the remaining egg wash, and sprinkle with poppy seeds if using.
+Bake for 15-18 minutes until the puff pastry is golden, crisp, and cooked through.

 🍴 Serving suggestions

-The sausage rolls are great for popping into lunchboxes or taking on picnics.
-Why not make a double batch for a buffet, party or large Christmas gathering?
+The puff pastry sausage rolls are perfect for popping into lunchboxes or taking on picnics.

-They are also great for Afternoon Tea, alongside other bitesize treats such as mini cucumber sandwiches, chocolate tiffin, and fruit scones.
+They also make a tasty addition to Afternoon Tea, served alongside other bite-sized treats like mini cucumber sandwiches, scotch eggs, chocolate tiffin, and fruit scones.

-I sometimes make giant sausage rolls or a sausage plait and serve them with baked beans and cheesy chips for an easy lunch at the weekend.
-They are also delicious with a homemade cranberry sauce for dipping!
+For a heartier option, try making a giant sausage roll or a sausage plait and serve it with baked beans and cheesy chips for a simple weekend lunch.
+They're also delicious with a side of homemade cranberry sauce for dipping, adding a sweet and tangy twist.

 Place already baked sausage rolls onto a baking sheet lined with baking paper.
-Sprinkle over a small amount of water (about ½ teaspoon for each sausage roll) and place in a hot oven (220°c/ 200 fan/ 400F/ Gas 6) for 5 minutes.
+Sprinkle over a small amount of water and place in a hot oven (220°c/ 200 fan/ 400F/ Gas 6) for 5 minutes.
 Microwaving sausage rolls makes the pastry soggy so is not recommended.
-Don't forget that sausage rolls can also be eaten at room temperature.

 😋Related recipes